 The consultant team also engaged with the Indianapolis Parks and Recreation Department's staff to gain an internal perspective on key strengths, opportunities, and priorities.
-These conversations provided insight into what staff values, their concerns, and the direction they would like the Department to take.
+These conversations

-- Do well with few resources: The department has a track record of doing well with limited resources, which is evidenced by their ability to provide unique experiences across the system, creativity in programming, and affordable access for all. - More focus on equity in offerings: The department is increasing its focus towards equity and inclusion in the planning and programming, which is evidenced by their emphasis on community engagement, outreach, and programming.
-The recently implemented a race/equity index has also helped to identify equitable investments in underserved parks systemwide. - Staff engagement, knowledge, and dedication: The park department has a staff that is engaged, knowledgeable, and dedicated.
+• Do well with few resources: The department has a track record of doing well with limited resources, which is evidenced by their ability to provide unique experiences across the system, creativity in

+• More focus on equity in offerings: The department is increasing its focus towards equity and inclusion in the planning and programming, which is evidenced by their emphasis on community engagement, outreach, and programming.
+The recently implemented a race/equity index has also

+• Staff engagement, knowledge, and dedication: The park department has a staff that is engaged, knowledgeable, and dedicated.
 They are passionate about their work and care deeply about the community.
-They appreciate the recent pay equity study that increased compensation and helped with morale and are consistently collaborative and willing to help each other. - Unique offerings: The park department provides unique offerings, from scholarship programs for youth to food programming and even warming/cooling centers.
-They continue to strive to improve their offerings and to meet the community's needs.
+They appreciate the recent pay equity study that increased compensation and helped

+• Unique offerings: The park department provides unique offerings, from scholarship programs for youth to food programming and even warming/cooling centers.
+They continue to strive to improve